blackbeam/rust-mysql-simple/README.md

 In MySql each prepared statement belongs to a particular connection and can't be executed on another connection.
 Trying to do so will lead to an error.
-The driver won't tie statement to a connection in any way, but one can look on to the connection id, that is stored in the `Statement` structure.
+The driver won't tie statement to its connection in any way, but one can look on to the connection id, containe in the `Statement` structure.

 ```rust
 let pool = Pool::new(get_opts())?;